jncraton/oop-cpsc2030/lectures/30-serialization.md

 ## Exercise

-- Serialize a dictionary to JSON
+1. Serialize a dictionary to a JSON string
-- Deserialize the JSON back to a dictionary
+2. Deserialize the string back to a dictionary

 ## Pickle Serialization